garrettsummerfi3ld/openspace-docker-build-images/README.md

 Please also note that the example commands here are meant to be executed from the same folder in which the Dockerfile is located.

 # `build`
 The Dockerfiles in this folder create build environments that install all dependencies necessary to compile OpenSpace.
-The `build/build-all.bat` script will automatically build all of the images contained in the folder.
+The `build/build-all.bat` script will automatically build all of the images contained in the folder on Windows machines.
+The `build/build-all.sh` script will do the same thing as the Windows script for Linux/macOS.
 The container will also contain a `build.sh` at the root of the filesystem that will automatically clone OpenSpace and then build it using the environment.
 The `build.sh` script can take one optional argument, which is the branch that should be built.
 If the parameter is left out, the `master` branch is built instead.

 The naming scheme for the Docker files is: `{OS/distribution}-{OS version}-{compiler}.Dockerfile`.